 A comprehensive hearing assessment will enable the audiologist to pinpoint reasons for hearing loss and, more importantly, to outline steps for treatment.
 Treatment might be as easy as the removal of excessive earwax.
 For more degenerative afflictions, hearing aids and other assisted listening devices may be recommended.
 While hearing aids have carried a traditional stigma that lessens their adoption, modern digital technology has evolved to craft aids that are both less visible as well as more easily controlled by devices such as a smartphone.

 Preventative measures are also important, even as one ages.
-Wear proper hearing protection when working or exposed to loud, heavy machinery.
+Wear proper hearing protection when working or exposed to loud, heavy machinery to reduce the chances of workplace hearing loss.
 Such protection is also recommended for folks who travel regularly as plane, buses, and railways all create noise that can damage hearing through repeated exposure.
 Additionally, personal music listening devices that use earbuds or headphones should not be turned up excessively.
 In all cases, turning down the volume of listening devices is recommended.
 Finally, some experts suggest learning how to play a musical instrument or how to sing in a choir.
 Some studies indicate that playing a musical instrument through adulthood helps to maintain listening skills throughout life.
+Be aware though, that professional musicians and hearing loss have been linked due to the exposure to high decibel levels.

 Adult hearing loss is a real problem for thousands of persons.
 If you or someone you love suffers from apparent hearing loss, it is important to take steps to get help.
 Schedule time with an audiologist and create an action plan for treatment and care.
 The sooner the treatment, the better the quality of life for all persons involved.